 And if you’re the only one in your circle of family and friends with an interest in space and astronomy, you can find like-minded people who share your passion simply by clicking on a hashtag or finding the right groups to follow.

-Astronomy being a primarily visual medium, social media is also a great place to access and share astrophotos, see the latest images of the Solar System or Universe beamed back by space probes and rovers, or discover archive footage from the history of crewed spaceflight.
+Astronomy being a primarily visual medium, social media is also a great place to access and share astrophotos, see the latest images of the Solar System or Universe beamed back by space probes and rovers, discover archive footage from the history of crewed spaceflight or get tips on astrophotography from world-renowned experts.

 If you’re a space and astronomy geek, Twitter is a fountain for knowledge about the Universe.
 We’ve picked out some of the best Twitter accounts to follow for all things cosmic.